Getting Started

 If you wish to run the example notebooks

-script to start a Jupyter notebook server in the running docker container:
+then there is a notebook.sh script to start a Jupyter notebook server in the running docker container:

 ./notebook.sh